-Kerry Priest is a poet, sound artist and playwright.
-She was named one of Eyewear’s Best New British And Irish Poets 2018, while her poem, ‘Medicine Wheel’, was nominated for the Forward Prize 2019.
-Her pamphlet, The Bone Staircase, was published by Live Canon in 2020 and her sound poem ‘Mirror’ was played on BBC Radio 3 in 2021.
+She was named one of Eyewear’s Best New British and Irish Poets 2018.
+Her poem, ‘Medicine Wheel’, was nominated for the Forward prize and her pamphlet, The Bone Staircase, was published by Live Canon in 2020.

 ‘Mirror’ sound poem played on BBC Radio 3 Freeness show 17th January 2021

-‘Taste the Rainbow’ and ‘Wishing Wells’ forthcoming with Addiction anthology 2021
+‘Taste the Rainbow’ and ‘Wishing Wells’ in Addiction anthology, Ed.
+Veronica Aaronson, 2021

 The Bone Staircase chapbook with Live Canon 2020.
-Buy it here.
+Link here.